W. E. B. Du Bois: Academic work

 In addition to writing editorials, Du Bois continued to produce scholarly work at Atlanta University.
 In 1909, after five years of effort, he published a biography of abolitionist John Brown.
 It contained many insights, but also contained some factual errors.VendeCreek, Drew, "John Brown", in Young, pp. 32–33.
-The work was strongly criticized by The Nation, which was owned by Oswald Villard, who was writing his own, competing biography of John Brown.
+The work was strongly criticized by The Nation, which was owned by Oswald Garrison Villard, who was writing his own, competing biography of John Brown.
 Possibly as a result, Du Bois's work was largely ignored by white scholars.
 After publishing a piece in Collier's magazine warning of the end of "white supremacy", Du Bois had difficulty getting pieces accepted by major periodicals, although he did continue to publish columns regularly in The Horizon magazine.

 Du Bois was the first African American invited by the American Historical Association (AHA) to present a paper at their annual conference.
 He read his paper, Reconstruction and Its Benefits, to an astounded audience at the AHA's December 1909 conference.
 The paper went against the mainstream historical view, promoted by the Dunning School of scholars at Columbia University, that Reconstruction was a disaster, caused by the ineptitude and sloth of blacks.
 To the contrary, Du Bois asserted that the brief period of African-American leadership in the South accomplished three important goals: democracy, free public schools, and new social welfare legislation.

 Du Bois asserted that it was the federal government's failure to manage the Freedmen's Bureau, to distribute land, and to establish an educational system, that doomed African-American prospects in the South.
-When Du Bois submitted the paper for publication a few months later in the American Historical Review, he asked that the word 'Negro' be capitalized.
-The editor, J. Franklin Jameson, refused, and published the paper without the capitalization.
+When Du Bois submitted the paper for publication a few months later in The American Historical Review, he asked that the word 'Negro' be capitalized.
+The editor, J. Franklin Jameson, refused and published the paper without the capitalization.
 The paper was mostly ignored by white historians.
-Du Bois later developed his paper as his ground-breaking 1935 book, Black Reconstruction, which marshaled extensive references to support his assertions.
+Du Bois later developed his paper as his 1935 book, Black Reconstruction in America, which marshaled extensive references to support his assertions.
 The AHA did not invite another African-American speaker until 1940.